 I would prefer to not touch the library self-serve kiosks.
 Can library staff help me borrow books/pay fines etc.?

-Yes, library staff will be able to assist with borrowing and payments
+Yes, library staff will be able to assist with borrowing and payments.

 Library services and facilities FAQ

-Will you re-start book deliveries to rest homes?
+Are you delivering books to rest homes?

 Are the public computers available?

-Self-serve kiosks will be cleaned regularly with proper equipment.
+Self-service kiosks will be cleaned regularly with proper equipment.
 Hand sanitiser will also be available at or near kiosks for customers to use before and after touching the screens.